Izeren/spikeflow/README.md

 It is not easy task to fix architecture now, making it fast enough and the same time as flexible as it can be.
-Current implementation is targeted on experiments which can have multiple synaptic links with different time delays and also recurrent architectures, that's why I prefer to use
+Current implementation is targeted on experiments which can have multiple synaptic links with different time delays and also recurrent architectures, that's why I prefer to use event driven logic.

 ## Event driven logic